Understanding the Window of Tolerance

 What is the Window of Tolerance?

 Developed by Dr. Dan Siegel, the Window of Tolerance describes the emotional zone where we can process feelings and experiences without becoming overwhelmed.
-Think of it as your personal “sweet spot” for emotions—where you can feel, respond, and cope effectively.
+Think of it as your personal “sweet spot” for emotion, where you can feel, respond, and cope effectively.

 When we’re inside our window, we can handle life’s ups and downs with balance and clarity.
 Outside of it, we can experience: